OpenSourceLAN/origin-docker/mitm-ssl.md

 ```

-You should then build your own image with the relevant nginx config files added
+You should then mount a folder containing the files `client.pem` and `client.key` inside the container to `/etc/nginx/ssl/epic/`
-to `/etc/nginx/conf.d/`, and the SSL certs mounted as a volume.